oculus-samples/Unity-Decommissioned/Documentation/Avatars.md

 # Avatars

-To have a greater sense of self and engage more of a social feeling we integrated the Meta Avatars in this project.
-Being able to reuse the platform Avatar creates a continuity on the platform where users can recognize each other between different applications.
+We integrated Meta Avatars into this project to enhance user identity and social interaction.
+Reusing the platform Avatar ensures continuity, allowing users to recognize each other across different applications.

-You will find the Meta Avatar SDK in the [Assets/Oculus/Avatar2](../Assets/Oculus/Avatar2/) directory.
-It was downloaded on the [developer website](https://developer.oculus.com/downloads/package/meta-avatars-sdk).
+The Meta Avatar SDK is located in the [Assets/Oculus/Avatar2](../Assets/Oculus/Avatar2/) directory, downloaded from the [developer website](https://developers.meta.com/horizon/downloads/package/meta-avatars-sdk/).

-For the integration, we followed the information highlighted on the [developer website](https://developer.oculus.com/documentation/unity/meta-avatars-overview/).
-The [AvatarEntity.cs](../Packages/com.meta.multiplayer.netcode-photon/Avatar/AvatarEntity.cs) implementation is where you will see how we setup the Avatar for body, lipsync, face and eye tracking.
-This setup is also associated with the [PlayerAvatarEntity Prefab](../Assets/Decommissioned/Prefabs/Player/AvatarEntity.prefab), which contains all the behaviours and settings on how we use the Avatar in game.
-To keep the avatar in sync with the user position, we track the Camera Rig root.
+For integration, we followed the guidelines on the [developer website](https://developers.meta.com/horizon/documentation/unity/meta-avatars-overview/).
+The [AvatarEntity.cs](../Packages/com.meta.multiplayer.netcode-photon/Avatar/AvatarEntity.cs) file shows how we set up the Avatar for body, lipsync, face, and eye tracking.
+This setup is linked to the [PlayerAvatarEntity Prefab](../Assets/Decommissioned/Prefabs/Player/AvatarEntity.prefab), which includes all behaviors and settings for in-game Avatar use.
+We track the Camera Rig root to keep the avatar synchronized with the user's position.

-More information on Face and Eye tracking can be found [here](https://developer.oculus.com/documentation/unity/meta-avatars-face-eye-pose/).
+More information on face and eye tracking is available [here](https://developers.meta.com/horizon/documentation/unity/meta-avatars-face-eye-pose/).

 ## Networking

-Since we are building a multiplayer game, it is necessary that we implement a networking solution for the Avatar.
-This is done in [PhotonVoiceAvatarNetworking.cs](../Packages/com.meta.multiplayer.netcode-photon/Avatar/PhotonVoiceAvatarNetworking.cs).
-In this implementation we use the `RecordStreamData` function on the avatar entity to get the data to stream over the network.
-We then send it via rpc, which is then received by each other clients.
-On the receiving end, we apply the data using the `ApplyStreamData` function which will properly apply the state of the Avatar.
-Additionally, we implemented a frequency to send different level of details (LOD) so that we can reduce the bandwidth while still keeping a good fidelity of the Avatar motion.
+For our multiplayer game, we implemented a networking solution for the Avatar.
+This is handled in [PhotonVoiceAvatarNetworking.cs](../Packages/com.meta.multiplayer.netcode-photon/Avatar/PhotonVoiceAvatarNetworking.cs).
+We use the `RecordStreamData` function on the avatar entity to stream data over the network.
+The data is sent via RPC and received by other clients.
+On the receiving end, the `ApplyStreamData` function applies the Avatar's state.
+We also implemented a frequency to send different levels of detail (LOD) to reduce bandwidth while maintaining Avatar motion fidelity.